ThomasHenckel/Learning/README.md

 ##### Normalize and crop input
 The most common normalization on images is to divide by 255 to get the input in a range from 0-1, this I have until now done as a preprocessing step, but Keras also have possibility to add this into the model as shown in the first layer of the model in the function train_model_dataframe() `Lambda(lambda x: x / 255.0)`
 Another step that can also be performed in the model is cropping the image, in our case the bottom part of the image only display the hood of the car, and the top part only objects surrounding the road, by cropping these distractions away we expect to get better accuracy.

 Original Image             |  cropped image :-------------------------:|:-------------------------:
 ![alt text][image1] |  ![alt text][image3]

 ##### Flipping images and steering angels
-The test track is a circular, and the car is driving counter clockwise on the track, because of this the car would steer more to the left than to the right, and if we don’t compensate for this our model would learn this behavior. a good way of compensating for this is flipping all images on the horizontal axis, and then also reversing the steering angle
+The test track is a circular, and the car is driving counter clockwise on the track, because of this the car would steer more to the left than to the right, and if we don’t compensate for this our model would learn this behavior. a good way of compensating for this is flipping all images on the horizontal axis, and then also reversing the steering angle.

 Original Image             |  Flipped image :-------------------------:|:-------------------------: